Chukobyte/learn-engine-dev/docs/embedding_python/hello_python.md

 }
 ```

 This should print out *'hello world (from python)'*.
-There's a few things we can setup before initializing the python interpreter but for now we'll just set the python application name with `Py_SetProgramName`. `Py_Initialize` initializes the python interpreter.
+There's other things we can setup before initializing the python interpreter but for now we'll just set the python application name with `Py_SetProgramName`. `Py_Initialize` initializes the python interpreter.

 Next we call `PyRun_SimpleString` to execute this python statement:
 ```py
 print('hello world (from python)')
 ```

 Last but not least we terminate the python interpreter by calling `Py_Finalize()`.
 Not too bad of a start but we can definitely do better.
-You can check you code by looking at the source [here](https://github.com/Chukobyte/learn-engine-dev/tree/main/src/1.embedding_python/1.0.hello_python).
+You view the code by looking at the source [here](https://github.com/Chukobyte/learn-engine-dev/tree/main/src/1.embedding_python/1.0.hello_python).

-We will want to execute scripts and functions from our engine and also be able to call functions within our engine from a python script.
+We will want to execute scripts and python functions from our engine and also be able to call c++ functions from a python script.
 Let's work on that next!

 ## Execute A Python Function From C++

-Executing python statements with `PyRun_SimpleString` is simple but it won't scale well once we stat adding more logic in python.
+Executing python statements with `PyRun_SimpleString` is simple but it won't scale well once we start adding more logic in python.
 Let's create a new python script and call a function from it!

 ```py
 def play() -> int: